ianisms/SmartThings.NETCoreWebHookSDK/docs/gettingstarted.md

 ## SmartThings SmartApps

 This SDK is used to build a WebHook SmartApp for SmartThings using  NET 5.
-For details on how to register your SmartApp and how it runs within SmartThings, please read the [SmartApp documentation](https://developer-preview.smartthings.com/docs/connected-services/smartapp-basics)
+For details on how to register your SmartApp and how it runs within SmartThings, please read the [SmartApp Basics](https://developer-preview.smartthings.com/docs/connected-services/smartapp-basics), [Hosting a Webhook SmartApp](https://developer-preview.smartthings.com/docs/connected-services/hosting/webhook-smartapp), and [SmartApp Registration](https://developer-preview.smartthings.com/docs/connected-services/app-registration) documentation.

 ## Samples